sabhiram/sabhiram.github.io/_posts/2015-01-21-golang_trace_fns_part_1.md

 defer _exit(_enter())
 {% endhighlight %}

-Putting it all together, *foo.go* should look like this:
+Putting it all together, *foo.go* should look like this (note that we made the function finding code more readable as well):
 {% highlight go %}
 package main